 This page will be updated as PABBI receives new information.
 If you have any questions or need guidance, please contact a PABBI Board Member, the Board Chair or our Administrator.
 Working together, we will get through this.

-As of June 12, counties in the northwest, southwest, northcentral, southcentral, and northeast are in the green phase.
+As of July 29, all counties Pennsylvania are in the green phase.
 In the green phase innkeepers can accept reservations for leisure travelers and are required to follow Business and Building Safety Orders as set forth by the Department of Health.
-In the green phase, restaurants/bars can operate at 50% capacity both outdoor and indoor seating.
-For those counties that are still in the yellow phase (southeast), innkeepers can accept reservations from leisure travelers, are required to follow the Business and Building Safety Orders, and restaurants/bars are limited to outdoor dining (50%) capacity, carry-out and curbside pick up.
+In the green phase, restaurants/bars can operate at 50% capacity for outdoor seating and 25% indoor seating.

 You can view the latest guidance at the PA Department of Health website.
 PABBI supports the American Hotel & Lodging Association Stay Safe Initiative.
 You can download the latest safe stay guidelines.
 PABBI has also used this document along with the documentation issued by the Department of Health and Govenor's Office to develop Lodging Guidelines specifically for Bed and Breakfasts/Inns.

 PABBI has created a page on our website to update guests traveling within PA.
 While our Governor wants people to stay at home, there are extenuating circumstances that require people to travel and they need a safe place to stay.